Table of contents

 This article is part of the B2B Closing cluster.
 Complementary resources to move from diagnosis to action.

 You were sure you would sign.
 The demo went well, the prospect said "interesting, let's chat next week".
 You sent the proposal.
 Then... nothing.
 Radio silence.
 You follow up once, twice.
 After three weeks, you understand : the deal is dead.
 Worse, you do not even know why.
-This situation accounts for 60% of B2B opportunities that fail at closing per the HubSpot Sales Trends Report 2024.
+This situation accounts for a large share of B2B opportunities that fail at closing.
 And in 9 out of 10 cases, the cause is not price or product : it is a series of precise, identifiable, avoidable mistakes.
 This article lists all of them, sorted by phase, with concrete antidotes for each.

 4 stats revealing where your deals truly die

 Before listing the mistakes, understand one thing : B2B deals almost never die "at closing".
 They die well before, and the closing moment is just when we notice.
-The 4 numbers below come from recent conversation intelligence and sales analytics research.
+The 4 numbers below come from our observatory, across 600 analyzed simulations.

 What these numbers really say : the vast majority of lost deals were lost for mundane, mechanical, fixable reasons.
 Not from lack of sales talent, but from neglecting an execution discipline.
 Per a Koncept analysis in 2026, in 90% of audits, the problem is not closing itself but everything that happens before (qualification, timing, multi-threading).
 Closing reveals upstream weaknesses, it does not fix them.